open2b/scriggo-site/site/scriggo-command.md

 The `-o` flag writes the result to the named output file or directory, instead to the standard output.

-Markdown is converted to HTML with the Goldmark parser with the options `html.WithUnsafe`, `parser.WithAutoHeadingID` and `extension.GFM`.
+Markdown is converted to HTML with the Goldmark parser with the options `html.WithUnsafe`, `parser.WithAutoHeadingID`, `extension.GFM`, and `extension.Footnote`.

 ### Complete syntax